 Bob Hicok was born in Grand Ledge, Michigan, in 1960 and worked for many years as an automotive die designer and a computer system administrator.
 He began teaching in 2002 and received an MFA from Vermont College in 2004.

-Hicok is the recipient of fellowships from the Guggenheim Foundation and the National Endowment of the Arts, and his poetry has been awarded three Pushcart Prizes and selected for inclusion in five volumes of Best American Poetry.
+Hicok is the recipient of fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
+His poetry has been awarded three Pushcart Prizes and was selected for inclusion in five volumes of Best American Poetry.
 He currently teaches at Virginia Tech University and lives in Virginia.